DSWD assures sufficient relief goods stockpile, funds for ‘ayuda’

 Meanwhile, Philippine Ports Authority Assistant General Manager Mark Jon Palomar reported that 7,313 passengers are reported stranded in various ports nationwide, while 1,733 Roll-on, Roll-off (Ro-Ro) vessels are unable to travel.

-He said food is being provided to the stranded passengers courtesy of the DSWD.
-(PNA)
+He said food is being provided to the stranded passengers courtesy of the DSWD. (with Zaldy De Layola/PNA)